 • Difficulty: Easy

-Salkantay Trek Ultimate Packing List
+Salkantay Trek 5 days Packing List

 When you sign up for the Salkantay Trek, you will hike Peru's second most popular hike and the most challenging trek to Machu Picchu.
 You will be walking from high altitudes into the jungles.
 The terrain will vary with unpredictable weather, and you must be prepared.

-It's important to note that you won't be carrying all your stuff on this trek; you will only take essentials for the tour and leave the rest of your luggage in Cusco.
+It's important to note that you won't carry all your stuff on this trek; you will only take essentials for the tour and leave the rest of your luggage in Cusco.
 We will provide a duffle bag to put 7 kilos of your stuff, including your sleeping bag and air mattress.
 Mules carry the duffle bags for the first 2 days, and then our porters will transfer to the hotel in Aguas Calientes.

 You will also have a daypack; this must be with you when hiking with all the essentials for the day.
 We recommend a maximum of about 5 to 8 kilos.